-Tomatoes are prone to something called blossom end rot, which essentially means your tomato fruits might turn brown and mushy on the one side.
+Tomatoes are prone to something called blossom end rot, which essentially means your tomato fruits might turn brown and mushy on one side.
 To combat this, add calcium to your soil.

 Some people put an antacid tablet (yes, really) into the soil before planting their seedlings.
-You can do this, or add some ground up eggshells, add Epsom salt, or just add dolomite lime granules to the soil.
+You can do this, or add some ground-up eggshells, add Epsom salt, or just add dolomite lime granules to the soil.
 Any of these will work, but adding some form of calcium to the soil ahead of time can help tremendously.